China's irritated trade partners push back on coronavirus food tests

 "If you have trade partners you have to treat them fairly and give them a chance to be complicit," she said.

-(Reporting by Dominique Patton in Beijing and Emma Farge in Geneva Editing by Robert Birsel)
+(Reporting by Dominique Patton in Beijing and Emma Farge in Geneva.
+Additional reporting by Tom Polansek in Chicago; Editing by Robert Birsel and Richard Chang)

 ((dominique.patton@thomsonreuters.com;))